This document provides an overview of Binary Authorization.

-After build and test, each stage has its own deployment environment, here a GKE cluster, and its own criteria that must be satisfied before an image can move onto the next.
-Binary Authorization allows you to define the criteria for an image to pass from one stage to another and provides the means for enforcing the criteria.
+Each stage can have its own deployment environment—for example, a GKE cluster or a Google Cloud project—and its own criteria that must be satisfied before an image can move onto the next stage.
+Binary Authorization allows you to define the rules by which an image passes from one stage to another and it provides the means for enforcing those rules.

 Binary Authorization provides:

-- A policy model that lets you describe the constraints under which container images can be deployed
+- A policy model that lets you describe the constraints under which images can be deployed

 - An attestation model that lets you define trusted authorities who can attest or verify that required processes in your environment have completed before deployment